asolbas/AD-CogNet/README.md

 - Alzheimer's Disease Assessment Scale (ADAS) [ADNIGO,2,3]ç
 - ADNIMERGE - Key ADNI tables merged into one table - Dictionary [ADNI1,GO,2,3]

 In addition, we have created some metadata files associating cognitive tests with cognitive tests.
-These files can be found in the `Data` folder in this repository.
+These files can be found in the `Data` folder of the current repository.

 ## Contributors